 On the day of your surgery:

 How long you stay in the hospital depends on the procedure.
-The average stay for open abdominal procedures is 5 - 8 days.
+The average stay for open abdominal procedures is 5 to 8 days.
 You will go home sooner if you had laparoscopic surgery.
-The average stay for perineal surgery is 2 - 3 days.
-You should make a complete recovery in 4 - 6 weeks.
+The average stay for perineal surgery is 2 to 3 days.

 Fry RD, Mahmoud NN, Maron DJ, Bleier JIS.
 Colon and rectum.
-In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL.
-Townsend: Sabiston Textbook of Surgery
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL.Sabiston Textbook of Surgery